datagrok-ai/public/libraries/compute-utils/reactive-tree-driver/README.md

 output before, it will be discarded.
 - Data links the has inputs in `Y` and outputs outside of `Y` will be run.
-- Meta links that have either input or output in `Y` will be rerun.
+- Meta and validator links that have either input or output in `Y` will be rerun.
-- All validators will be rerurn.
-- All orphaned metadata will be discarded.
+- All orphaned metadata and validations will be discarded.

 Similar rules are applied to the moving case.